Some finiteness results for Fourier-Mukai partners: Reconstructions and equivalences

-\begin{corollary} Let $X$ and $Y$ be divisorial varieties.
-Let $\omega_{X_{sm}}$ be the canonical bundle of the smooth locus of $X$.
-Suppose that any proper closed positive dimensional subvariety $Z$ is contained in $X_{sm}$ and $\omega_{X_{sm}}$ restricted to $Z$ is either ample or anti-ample, then $X$ can be reconstructed from its derived category (as a $k$-linear graded category).
-Furthermore if $\der$ is equivalent to $\dery$ then $X \cong Y$. \end{corollary}
+\begin{theorem} Let $X$ be a smooth variety.
+Suppose that for any proper subvariety, $Z \subseteq X$, the canonical bundle of $X$, restricted to $Z$, is either ample or anti-ample (this is allowed to vary among the subvarieties).
+If $Y$ is a smooth variety and $\ider$ is equivalent to $\idery$, then $X$ is isomorphic to $Y$. \end{theorem}